The gpfdist protocol is used in a

 gpfdist file server utility is located in the

-$GPHOME/bin directory on your Greenplum Database master host and on each segment host.
+$GPHOME/bin directory on your Greenplum Database coordinator host and on each segment host.
 When you start a

 gpfdist instance you specify a listen port and the path to a directory containing files to read or where files are to be written.
 For example, this command runs